 Sharing Your Medical Record

-The computer system we use in the surgery is calls SystmOne, which is used widely across NHS and care organisations to maintain accurate medical records about you.
+The clinical computer system the surgery uses is called SystmOne.
+This system is used widely across NHS and care organisations to maintain accurate medical records about you.

 These records store important and often sensitive, confidential information about your illnesses and the care you have received in the past.
 Your record may contain contributions from various health and social care organisations, especially if your needs are complex.
 These may include records from urgent care settings to the physiotherapy service you may have attended.